Sebjet24/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Goals

- - I then created a new sheet called Outcomes based on Goals that consisted
+ - To better understand the outcomes based on goals, I created a new sheet called Outcomes based on Goals that consisted
 ![Outcomes_vs_Goals](https://user-images.githubusercontent.com/91230277/140520322-b6a2fa5c-a925-4f70-8eb4-007840b6812b.png)

 ### Challenges and Difficulties Encountered